Black Friday is a day that has become synonymous with price drops, deals and discounts, as retailers persuade us to part with our hard-earned cash.

 In 2014, shoppers spent £810m*, which works out at a rate of £9,375 every second, and was the biggest weekend of online shopping in many countries throughout the world.
 This was a huge 37.5%** higher than Black Friday in 2013.

 But, if you thought that was big, Black Friday 2015 broke the £1bn mark in the UK for the first time!
 In fact, an incredible £1.1bn*** was spent, which was an increase of 35% year on year.
 Our guess is that people are trying to avoid the mad scramble for discounted items in the shops by shopping online.

 The spending didn't stop there.
 According to the BBC, Black Friday sales rose by 12% in 2016, with an estimated total of £1.23bn being spent online†.
 Spending rose again in 2017, with £1.39bn being spent, 9% ahead of the forecasted revenue‡, according to IMRG.

-How much will be spent on Black Friday 2018?
+How much was spent on Black Friday 2018?

 To find out more about how people shopped on Black Friday we created a survey.
 Here are the results:

 - *UK online retail exceeds £100 billion for first time in 2014